QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 });
 {% endhighlight %}

 Let's look at the last part of that snippet more closely.
 First, we create an event stream for any messages which are sent from the web socket.
+We do this using the *fromEventTarget* function which is provided by Bacon.js.
+This creates an event stream from events on a DOM EventTarget or Node.js EventEmitter object.
+Bacon.js also provides methods to create event streams from jQuery events, promise objects or functions which accept a callback.
+I would recommend taking a look at the [Bacon.js docs](https://github.com/baconjs/bacon.js#intro) for more information on this.

-When we receive a message event, we take the data string it contains and parse that into a JSON object (the string is a valid JSON string, we just need to convert it into an object to more easily access its properties).
+When we receive a message event, we take the data string it contains and parse that into a JSON object.
 We do this using the *map* function, which takes an event stream and returns a new event stream, containing the transformed events rather than the original ones.
-Bacon.js provides us with several methods to create event streams, I would recommend taking a look at the [docs](https://github.com/baconjs/bacon.js#intro) for more information on the kind of things you can do.

 ### Filtering and sampling event streams